forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/salesforce-graph-engine/rules.md

 UnimplementedTypeRule detects abstract classes and interfaces that are non-global and missing implementations or extensions.

-To invoke the non-data-flow analysis rules–UnusedMethodRule and UnimplementedTypeRule–run: `scanner:run --engine sfge --projectdir MyDirectory`.
+To invoke the graph-based analysis rules–-UnusedMethodRule and UnimplementedTypeRule–-run: `scanner:run --engine sfge --projectdir MyDirectory`.

 ### Definition